k-ye/k-ye.github.io/_posts/2020-04-02-write-a-performant-ray-tracer-in-python-i.md

   </tr>
 </table></div>

-### Oh shoot
+# Oh Shoot

-We have done a great amount of work so far, yet the main `render()` kernel remains unchanged.
+We have done a great amount of work now, yet the main `render()` kernel remains unchanged.
 If you run `box.py` now, it still renders that mundane gradient color view.

 *"Oh shoot!
 How am I supposed to see my hard work?"*